RezaSaadatyar/EEG-Lab/README.md

  - **Electrode Artifacts:** CAR might not completely eliminate the effects of electrode artifacts or certain types of noise that are not truly common across all channels.

 ----
-**Small Laplacian Technique for EEG Signals:**<br/>
+**Laplacian Technique for EEG Signals:**<br/>
 It  is a spatial filtering technique used in EEG signal processing.
 It aims to enhance spatial resolution by highlighting local changes in EEG signal activity while attenuating more widespread activity.
-This technique can help improve the detection of localized brain events and reduce the effects of distant sources and common noise.<br/>
+This technique can help improve the detection of localized brain events and reduce the effects of distant sources and common noise.
+The Laplacian $x_{i}$ for electrode i is calculated as follows:<br/>
-Let X be the original EEG signal from electrode i, and $N_{i}$ be the set of neighboring electrodes of electrode i.
-The Small Laplacian $L_{i}$ for electrode i is calculated as follows:<br/>
 $x_{i}(t)=x_{i}(t) - \sum_{j\epsilon N_{i}}w_{ij}{x_{j}}; w_{ij}={1/d_{ij} \over \sum_{j\epsilon N_{i}} 1/d_{ij}}$<br/>
 $x_{i}(t)$ is the potential of the electrode i compare to the reference electrode, $ω_{ij}$ is the constant weight, $d_{ij}$ is the Euclidean distance from electrode i to electrode j. $N_{i}$ is the set of neighborhood electrodes of center electrode i.
 **Process:**<br/>